TheExGenesis/TheExGeneisis/_posts/2020-04-28-sacrifice.md

 excerpt: "In which I sacrifice a dearly held computer game at the altar of academic glory."
 ---

-_This post is an experiment, I have no idea if people will find value in it, but I wrote this and so I'm posting._
+_This post is an experiment, I have no idea if people will find value in it, but I wrote this and so I'm posting.
+I'm also introducing collapsable paragraphs for making subpoints, explanations, and clarifications that would make the text too long or dense._

 ***